- Regional Offices

-The reorganization also strengthens FAO as a centre of excellence and a world reference centre with clear delineation of responsibility for global, regional and country-specific activities.
+The reorganization also strengthens FAO as a centre of excellence and world reference centre with a clear delineation of responsibility for global, regional and country-specific activities.

 For more information on the functions and location of FAO Decentralized Offices click here.